-Are you on the hunt for some brand new Ketogenic dessert recipes?
+Are you on the hunt for some innovative Ketogenic dessert recipes?
 When you’re following this diet plan, you’re sure to get the odd sweet craving now and then.
 It’s only natural.
 Sadly, though, you will find that main store-bought dessert options are not Keto-friendly.
 That means that if you want to stay true to the plan, you’re going to need to make all of your post-meal treats from scratch.
 Why not try baking some sumptuous Keto pumpkin muffins?
 Here’s what you need to know to get started.

 What Are Keto Pumpkin Muffins?